__________________________________________________________________

 though they roar they cannot pass over it.

-not much detail but it is enough to tell us the main ideas of the
+The Bible has not much detail on the Garden of Eden but it is enough to tell us

-but regrettably most of it has vanished due to the sin curse —and was replaced
+but regrettably most of it has disappeared due to the sin curse and was replaced

 I did not withhold my heart from any pleasure, for my heart